-There are several federal laws (known as "cooling-off rules") that allow you to cancel certain contracts within a few days of signing them.
-They apply to contracts made during door-to-door or trade show sales, contracts for home equity loans, or delayed mail order or Internet purchases.
+Several federal laws (known as "cooling-off rules") allow you to cancel certain contracts within a few days of signing them.
+These laws apply to contracts made during door-to-door or trade show sales, contracts for home equity loans, or delayed mail order or Internet purchases.
 In addition, some states' laws allow you to cancel contracts for health club memberships, dating services, and weight loss programs, among other contracts.

 Under the Federal Trade Commission's (FTC's) cooling off rule, you have until midnight of the third business day after a contract was signed to cancel either of the following: